www.innovationgame.com/physics/desitter.htm (March 2001)

 Abstract

-Calculations have been carried out, based on the orbits of spectral binary stars reported by Hummel et al. using the Revised Relativity equation for the speed of light.
-In every case, the systems would not produce de Sitter apparitions unless they were at least two orders of magnitude more distant from the Earth than the measured distance.
+Calculations have been carried out, based on the orbits of spectral binary stars reported by Hummel et. al. using the Revised Relativity equation for the speed of light.
+In every case, the systems would not produce de Sitter apparitions unless they were more than two orders of magnitude more distant from the Earth than the measured distance.
 Calculations on theoretical binary systems have shown that de Sitter apparitions would not occur unless there is a binary system close to the Solar System, which contains a massive star and has a period of rotation of a few hours.
 No such system has been identified.

 1. Introduction